stefanjay/kafka-kraft-on-k8s/README.md

   > k -n kafka get pod -w

   ## Changelog
+v0.6
+- bumped kafka to v3.6.0
+- switched back to root user which runs kafka due to compatibility and open issue

 v0.5a
 - due to an unfixed bug, backported to kafka v3.3.2